-We mentioned earlier that the rooms each have their own backstory, which you will see displayed in a name tag like it would be in a museum.
-Some of the rooms at Hello I’m Local share the names of famous Dutch singers, while others pay homage to famous former residents of Haarlem.
+We mentioned earlier that the rooms each have their own backstory, which you will see displayed in a name tag as if it were part of a museum.
+Some of the rooms at Hello I’m Local share the names of famous Dutch singers, while others pay homage to noteworthy former residents of Haarlem.
 One of the rooms features a ‘bedstee’ – a type of Dutch bed in a cupboard so you can shut it away during the day.

 You can pick and choose which type of room you would like to stay in, from cozy doubles fit for a romantic getaway to 3 big rooms you can rent out with a huge group of friends.
 There’s also the Girls Only Room, with a sarcastically placed ironing board on display.

-One thing you won’t be able to find in the roomers though is WiFi, TVs, or minibars!
-Nooooo worries!
-Though there is free WiFi in the living room.
-However, there is no TV all over the hostel.
+A few things you won’t be able to find in the rooms, though, are WiFi, TVs, and minibars.
+But nooooo worries!
+There’s free WiFi in the living room.
+However, there is no TV anywhere in the hostel.
 Hostel life is better than anything on TV anyway!